ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 Deploy or update a certificate from your {{site.data.keyword.cloudcerts_long_notm}} instance to the ALB in a cluster.
 {: shortdesc}

-When you import a certificate with this command, the certificate secret is created in a namespace called `ibm-cert-store`.
-A reference to this secret is then created in the `default` namespace, which any Ingress resource in any namespace can access.
-When the ALB is processing requests, it follows this reference to pick up and use the certificate secret from the `ibm-cert-store` namespace.
+When you import a certificate with this command, the certificate secret is created in a project called `ibm-cert-store`.
+A reference to this secret is then created in the `default` project, which any Ingress resource in any project can access.
+When the ALB is processing requests, it follows this reference to pick up and use the certificate secret from the `ibm-cert-store` project.

 You can also use the `--update` parameter to update certificates, such as to update the certificate in your cluster after you renew the certificate in {{site.data.keyword.cloudcerts_short}}.
 You can update certificates that are imported from the same {{site.data.keyword.cloudcerts_long_notm}} instance only.